United we stand, divided we fall: Use in U.S. history

 The first attributed use in modern times is to Founding Father John Dickinson in his pre-Revolutionary War song "The Liberty Song", first published on July 7, 1768, in both the Pennsylvania Journal and Pennsylvania Gazette newspapers.
 In the song Dickinson wrote: "Then join hand in hand, brave Americans all!
-By uniting we stand, by dividing we fall!".
+By uniting we stand, by dividing we fall!"

+In 1792, Kentucky adopted the motto as part of the design for the state seal.
+Since 1942, this phrase has been the official English language state motto of Kentucky.
+Note that, in 2002, Kentucky also adopted an official Latin motto: Deo gratiam habeamus ("Let us be grateful to God").

-Patrick Henry used the phrase in his last public speech, given in March 1799, in which he denounced The Kentucky and Virginia Resolutions.
-Clasping his hands and swaying unsteadily, Henry declaimed, "Let us trust God, and our better judgment to set us right hereafter.
+In March 1799, Patrick Henry used the phrase in his last public speech, in which he denounced The Kentucky and Virginia Resolutions.
+Clasping his hands and swaying unsteadily, Henry declaimed: "Let us trust God, and our better judgment to set us right hereafter.
 United we stand, divided we fall.
 Let us not split into factions which must destroy that union upon which our existence hangs."
 At the end of his oration, Henry fell into the arms of bystanders and was carried, almost lifeless, into a nearby tavern.
-Two months afterward, he died.
+He would die just two months later.

-During his unsuccessful campaign against Stephen Douglas in 1858, Abraham Lincoln gave a speech centered on the House divided analogy to illustrate the need for a universal decision on slavery across all states.
+In 1858, during his unsuccessful campaign against Stephen Douglas, Abraham Lincoln gave a speech centered on the House divided analogy to illustrate the need for a universal decision on slavery across all states.

-Since 1942, this phrase has been the official English language state motto of Kentucky.

-On the Missouri flag, the phrase is also written around the center circle.
+The phrase is written around the center circle of the seal of Missouri.